Crsarmv7l/My-TTGO-Watch/README.md

 Further modifications are to optimize the layout with the information provided by Amazfish.
 See here for further ref (https://github.com/piggz/harbour-amazfish/blob/master/daemon/src/devices/banglejsdevice.cpp)

 While the Weather App provded by Sharandac's firmware is nice, it relies on wifi to update.
 I have completed a weather widget that utilizes Amazfish's built in weather service messages.
 Visually it looks the same as the Weather app widget (maybe not as customizable).
-It should also work well (even better) with Gadgetbridge.
+It should also work well with Gadgetbridge.
 Probably still needs some work, but its functional.

 Temperature units can be changed from F to C in src/gui/mainbar/setup_tile/bluetooth_settings/bluetooth_message.cpp change line 816 "int conversion" to "temperature - 273", and change the unit sign in the strings for Celcius.